 Prevnar 13 is licensed for children ages 6 weeks to 5 years of age and to be administered as a 4-dose series at 2, 4, 6, and 12-15 months of age.

-Prevnar 13 Ingredients: Casamino acids, yeast, ammonium sulfate, Polysorbate 80, succinate buffer, aluminum phosphate, soy peptone broth
+Prevnar 13 Ingredients: Casamino acids and yeast extract-based medium, CRM197 carrier protein, Polysorbate 80, succinate buffer, aluminum phosphate, soy peptone broth